newrelic/instant-observability-website/README.md

 #### Gatsby Build Service
 Verifies that your branch can be built and generates a preview build.
 This check is required for merges into `main`.

+#### Fetch-quickstarts
+Runs every 4 hours to pull in new quickstarts from Nerdgraph (New Relic's GraphQL instance) and commit them to the `main` branch.

 ## ☁️ Hosting